TDMA Routing on a Hypercube

 The Insight

 In a hypercube, each node’s address is a binary number.
 Node 0x2A3 is connected to every node that differs by exactly one bit: 0x2A2 (bit 0), 0x2A1 (bit 1), 0x2AB (bit 3), and so on.
+To route a message from source $S$ to destination $D$, XOR the addresses:

-\[\Delta = S \oplus D\]The set bits in $\Delta$ tell you which dimensions to traverse.
+The set bits in $\Delta$ tell you which dimensions to traverse.
 If bit 7 is set, the message must cross dimension 7 at some point.
 The number of set bits equals the number of hops.

-If you traverse dimensions in a fixed order — always dimension 0 before dimension 1 before dimension 2, and so on — you get deadlock-free routing for free.
+If you traverse dimensions in a fixed order, always dimension 0 before dimension 1 before dimension 2, and so on, you get deadlock-free routing for free.
 This is dimension-ordered routing, and it’s a known result in the literature (see Bertsekas 1991).

 Divide that clock into $2n$ phases, where $n$ is the number of dimensions.
 Phase $2d$ activates dimension $d$ in the low→high direction; phase $2d+1$ activates the same dimension in the high→low direction.
-If link ownership is scheduled by dimension and direction, the routing algorithm collapses to: “wait for the right phase, then send.”

 The Phase Schedule